Matt Pond PA: History

-Early history (1998 - 2002)
+Early history (1998–2002)

-Debuting in 1998 with Deer Apartments, the band quickly gained momentum through claiming top honors in an unsigned bands competition sponsored by CDNOW.
-Their sophomore album, Measure, was released in 2000 and a follow-up EP I Thought You Were Sleeping was issued the following year.
-The band first release on Polyvinyl, The Green Fury, was released in the spring of 2002 and The Nature of Maps followed soon after.
+Debuting in 1998 with Deer Apartments, the band quickly gained momentum through claiming top honors in an unsigned bands competition sponsored by CDNow.
+Their sophomore album, Measure, was released in 2000, and a follow-up EP, I Thought You Were Sleeping, was issued the following year.
+The band's first release on Polyvinyl, The Green Fury, was released in the spring of 2002, and The Nature of Maps followed soon after.

-Emblems, Several Arrows Later, Last Light, The Freeep, and The Threeep (2004 - 2009)
+Emblems, Several Arrows Later, Last Light, The Freeep, and The Threeep (2004–2009)

-Pond relocated to Brooklyn in 2003 and recorded the band’s breakthrough album, Emblems, which was released on Altitude in 2004.
-In 2005 the band issued the seasonal EP, Winter Songs, which gained a larger following when Starbucks used the song "Snow Day" in a television commercial.
-Several months later released their 6th full-length LP entitled Several Arrows Later.
+Pond relocated to Brooklyn in 2003 and recorded the band's breakthrough album, Emblems, which was released on Altitude in 2004.
+In 2005 the band issued the seasonal EP Winter Songs, which gained a larger following when Starbucks used the song "Snow Day" in a television commercial.
+Several months later, they released their sixth full-length LP, entitled Several Arrows Later.
 2007 saw the launch of If You Want Blood and Last Light.
 In 2008 the band released a free EP entitled The Freeep which was later sold under the name Auri Sacra Fames in 2009.
 An EP called The Threeep was also released in 2009.